drsanti/INC691-2019/README.md

 });

 //!!
 Target
 const TARGET_MESH_NAME = 'Cube002';         //!!
-Target mesh name exported from the Blender
+Target mesh name exported from Blender
 var targetMesh = undefined;                 //!!
 Target mesh will be used in userInit and loop/callback

 //!!
 User initialization function